mskian/cricket-api/README.md

 ## How it Works? 🤔

-We Just Fetch the Certain data from Cricbuzz using PHP cURL `Preg_match` and `preg_match_all` in other word we can say this as Scraping but here we not store any data's or link the Cricbuzz in our Script.
+We are just fetching the data from Cricbuzz using PHP cURL `preg_match` and `preg_math_all`.
+It's kind of scraping but we are not storing any data or link in our end.

-We Just access the Live Score URL via cURL & Get the Certain data's from the Webpage.
+Everything is scraped live and shown to end users in realtime.

 ## Requirements 📑